 [root@prod-node1 ~]# yum install -y memsql-toolbox memsql-client memsql-studio

-Once the MemSQL installation is complex on our node1 (Aggregator node) we can deploy MemSQL to other host (leaf nodes) from here with the help of deploy command.
+Once the MemSQL installation is complex on our node1 (Aggregator node) we can deploy MemSQL to other hosts (leaf nodes) from here with the help of deploy command.

 # memsql-deploy setup-cluster --high-availability=false --license BDY5MTkwZmE5NGVlOTQ2MjU5NjJkZTEyNjg5OGQ2NjFiAAAAAAAAAAAEAAAAAAAAAAwwNQIYPFNa7XwfSCTfyu+IuPDj0/RC9k8IN84DAhkAseOmHpjkttVM5kbKEeEcEiO+uf4hELuKAA== --master-host prod-node1.com --leaf-hosts prod-node2.com --password redhat123

-If you are running the above command as root user, then you will get below error.
+If you are running the above command as the root user, then you will get below error.

 [root@prod-node1 ~]# memsql-deploy setup-cluster --high-availability=false --license BDY5MTkwZmE5NGVlOTQ2MjU5NjJkZTEyNjg5OGQ2NjFiAAAAAAAAAAAEAAAAAAAAAAwwNQIYPFNa7XwfSCTfyu+IuPDj0/RC9k8IN84DAhkAseOmHpjkttVM5kbKEeEcEiO+uf4hELuKAA== --master-host prod-node1.com --aggregator-hosts prod-node1.com --leaf-hosts prod-node2.com --password Redhat123